learning-zone/nodejs-basics/README.md

 });
 ```
 * **Using Async Await**
-Async await makes asynchronous code look like it’s synchronous.
+Async await makes asynchronous code look like it\’s synchronous.
 This has only been possible because of the reintroduction of promises into node.js.
 Async-Await only works with functions that return a promise.

 ```javascript
 const getrandomnumber = function(){